-Visit volumes have been steadily increasing in the first 5 periods and is going down again in the most recent 6 periods.
+Visit volumes have been steadily increasing in the most recent 5 periods.
 Data reports from MOH clearly demonstrate that the ratios of virtual to in-person visits have not rebounded to pre-COVID levels.
 It is estimated that this increase in lower acuity patient utilization of the emergency department may be related to GP's not entirely resuming previous patterns of in person visits in alignment with the decrease in restrictions.
 In the smaller, more rural communities it is the local Family physicians who also staff the Emergency rooms resulting in more of their patients seen them in the ER verses the tradition office.

 The Ministry of Health has provided a written correspondence to physicians asking them to resume pre-COVID practice patterns, as well this matter was discussed at ISC.
-Communities continue to work with their Divisions of Family Practice to ensure that everyone who want a family doctor has access to one.
-Virtual health services continue to be developed and announced across FH improving access to health care services and teams including Physicians and the UPCCs across FH are refining their service delivery model to provide more urgent and virtual care services to meet the needs in 7 communities across FH.
-Planning underway for 2 additional locations.
-There are 4 more PCN plans currently under development in the remaining communities (Surrey, Abbotsford, Langley and Delta) as well the Ministry has recently announced the direction for 20+ additional UPCCs across the province.
+Communities continue to work with their Divisions of Family Practice to ensure that everyone who wants a family doctor has access to one.
+Virtual health services continue to be available across FH improving access to health care services and teams including Physicians.
+The UPCCs across FH are refining their service delivery model to provide more urgent and virtual care services to meet the needs in 5 communities across FH.
+Planning underway for 3 additional locations.
+There are 3 more PCN plans currently under development in the remaining communities (Abbotsford, Langley and Delta) as well the Ministry has recently announced the direction for additional UPCCs across the province.
 All of these initiatives will introduce additional primary care services in communities in the coming years.